- Lake Superior is the largest body of water in the Great Lakes chain.

 What is Lake Superior?

-Bordered by Ontario, Minnesota, Wisconsin, and Michigan, Lake Superior is the largest body of water in the Great Lakes chain.
+Bordered by Ontario, Minnesota, Wisconsin, and Michigan, Lake Superior is the largest and coldest body of water in the Great Lakes chain.
 It is the largest freshwater lake in the world by surface area and the third largest by volume.
 It also holds 10% of the world’s surface freshwater.

 Lake Superior has an average depth of 483 feet and a maximum depth of 1,333 feet.
 To better understand just how enormous the lake is, you could fit the entire state of South Carolina inside it.